cywang90/modXTFinishers/release/README.txt

 The following terms are used by the module's documentation and related material when discussing slow-motion:
 	- Slow-motion SESSION: A single instance of a period of slow-motion with a fixed time-factor and duration.
+		- Time factor is defined the ratio: delta(game time) : delta(real time).
+In other words, it is how many seconds of game (simulation) time will pass in one second of real time.
+		- Duration is always expressed in game (simulation) time.
+To convert to real time, simply divide by the time factor.
+For example, a session of time-factor 0.5 and duration 0.1 will last 0.1/0.5 = 0.2 seconds in real time.
 	- Slow-motion SEQUENCE: A structured, linked group of one or more slow-motion SESSIONS.
 The SESSIONS contained in a SEQUENCE may or may not be continuous (i.e. there may be delays between one SESSION and the next).
 Once a SEQUENCE is triggered, it will always play through all of its SESSIONS unless interrupted.

 Only one slow-motion sequence can be active at a time.
 If a new sequence attempts to activate while an earlier one is still active, the new sequence will fail to activate, and the earlier one will continue playing.